-When there is more than one receiver in $\hh$, all members of $\hh$ have a chance to be the leader and they receive differential knowledges from each other.
-Furthermore, using our analytical model, we can not calculate the probability of being the leader and differential knowledge for the receivers in $\hh$.
-However, if we had the leader and differential knowledge probabilities in $\hh$, then $d_{u_i}$ would be given by:
+When there are more than one user in $\hh$, all members of $\hh$ have a chance to be the leader and they receive differential knowledges from each other.
+Furthermore, using our analytical model, we cannot calculate the probability of being the leader and differential knowledge for the users in $\hh$.
+However, if we had the leader and differential knowledge probabilities in $\hh$, then $d_{u_i}$ would be given by

-Where $\beta_k$ is the probability of $U_k\in \hh$ be the leader and $D_i^k$ is the probability of differential knowledge for $U_i$ when $U_k$ is the leader (Note that $D_i^i=1$ which is correspond to the leader transmission for $U_i$).
-Because we cannot calculate the values of $\beta_k$s and $D_i^k$s for the receivers in $\hh$, to evaluate the accuracy of (\ref{eq:2inH}) , we extract these values from simulations and after calculating $d_{u_i}$ we put it in (\ref{eq:delivery delay}) and compare the results with simulation (see Fig. \ref{pic:delay5_2}).
+Where $\beta_k$ is the probability of $U_k\in \hh$ being the leader and $D_i^k$ is the probability of differential knowledge for $U_i$ when $U_k$ is the leader (Note that $D_i^i=1$ which corresponds to the leader transmission for $U_i$).
+Because we cannot calculate the values of $\beta_k$s and $D_i^k$s for the users in $\hh$, to evaluate the accuracy of (\ref{eq:2inH}), we extract these values from simulations and after calculating $d_{u_i}$, we use them in (\ref{eq:delivery delay}) and compare the results with simulations in Section \ref{sec:Simulation Results} (see Fig. \ref{pic:delay5_2}).